 Bush and Plains Tour

-Experience the magic of Roebuck Plains at sunset as we seek out raptors, Brolga, and Northern Nail-tail Wallaby.
+Experience the magic of Roebuck Plains at sunset as we seek out the Yellow Chat, raptors, Brolga, and Northern Nail-tail Wallaby.

 The natural grasslands of Roebuck Plains Station are home to a wide variety bird life and as the year progresses this tour showcases an ever changing set of species.
 Soon after the wet season ephemeral freshwater wetlands provide an opportunity for viewing a variety of waterbirds.
 As the plains dry, the waterbirds leave, but the grasslands and salt flats become more accessible and the variety of birds changes.
 Always excellent for raptors, wide open space and stunning sunsets, the Bush and Plains tour is an excellent choice for nature lovers who want to experience this vast landscape.